Endometriosis treatment with private gynaecologist in London

 Endometriotic tissue also responds to cyclical changes in hormone levels associated with the menstrual cycle.
 Cyclical bleeding from the deposits occurs, leading to pain, scarring and if the ovaries are involved, cysts can occur.

-The most common symptoms are; pain in the pelvic region (lower stomach or back), which get worse during a period; intense period pain which prevents the sufferer from doing standard activities; pain after, or during sex; pain when going to the toilet while on period; difficulty becoming pregnant; feeling constipated, having diarrhoea, feeling sick, and the presence of blood in the urine and diarrhoea.
+The most common symptoms are; pain in the pelvic region (lower stomach or back), which get worse during a period; intense period pain which prevents the sufferer from doing standard activities; pain after, or during sex; pain when going to the toilet while on period; difficulty becoming pregnant; feeling constipated, feeling sick, and the presence of blood in the urine and diarrhoea.

 Endometriosis sufferers can experience heavy periods which require the use of many tampons, and even bleed through the clothes.
 Women may also be impacted by the disease in the form of mental conditions, such as depression and anxiety.